mikael-ros/slumper/README.md

 #### ✉️ Submitting a book to the default list
 > [!NOTE]
-> As per contact with the Swedish patent office [(PRV)](https://www.prv.se/sv/), it seems like I have to ask permission for every book added, hence why adding books wont be as simple as pull requests.
+> After inquiring with the Swedish patent office [(PRV)](https://www.prv.se/sv/), it seems like I have to ask permission for every book added, hence why adding books wont be as simple as pull requests.

-To submit a book to be considered as a default:
+To submit a book to be considered as a default entry:
 1. Check the banned books list, to see if it's banned
-2. If not, submit an issue with the tag ``book suggestion`` and title as the book title.
-The description should atleast contain the ISBN.
+2. If not, submit an issue with the template ``Book suggestion`` and title as the book title.
 Do NOT include an exported book that you have made, as it might infringe copyright.

 I will, given time, then contact the copyright holder myself and seek permission, and will respond wheter or not it got approved or not.
-If approved, I will then ask you to provide the generated book.
+If approved, I will then ask you to provide the generated book unless I also own a copy.
 If the copyright holders decline, it will go in the banned books list.

 ### 🔊 Changing the volume
 You can change the volume of the sounds (on PC) by pressing the knob in the lower right corner.
 Then slide your mouse up and down to adjust.
 You can also adjust the volume with your keyboard, by using the following keybinds: